All Episodes

 It isn't a fair comparison.

-Well and they're really happy that she's done that.
+Well, and they're really happy that she's done that.

-might be trying to uh uh I don't know uh mark out her turf just in case Hillary Rodham Clinton becomes the next president of these United States.
+I thought it was an interesting observation that Ms. Pelosi might be trying to, I don't know, mark out her turf just in case Hillary Rodham Clinton becomes the next president of these United States.

 Interesting thought there.

-What do the Democrats do then they probably would do everything they could to follow his orders.
+Well, they probably would do everything they could to follow his orders.

-None of the great things uh that they're doing over there is getting out in the mainstream media.
+None of the great things that they're doing over there is getting out in the mainstream media.

 Right.